Scholarships Help Make The “Big Six” Possible

 We also know that, each year, millions of students start their college education but never finish it—even though they’re aware of the huge benefits they’ll see when they graduate.
 Millions more do persist until graduation, but they take much longer than the standard four years to do so, and often end up owing crippling amounts of student loan debt as a result.

 To figure out what separates students who graduate on time from those who graduate late (or not at all), the Gallup-Purdue Index (GPI) studied more than 30,000 college graduates.
-In a report released this week, the study discovered six factors that “directly correlate to a student’s ability to graduate in four years, which can significantly reduce the cost of college.”
+In a 2015 report, the study discovered six factors that “directly correlate to a student’s ability to graduate in four years, which can significantly reduce the cost of college.”

 Their “Big Six” factors are: